icesonata/DictApp/README.md

 # Proxy
 - Transparent proxy
 - Proxy model applies only for one server model which means only one server is used.
-You should use Dictionary server 0 instead.

 # Load Balance
 - Load balancer is designed for model consist of 2 servers.